Hindu Rope plant (Wax flower)

 Fertilizer

 Spring and summer are the best times to fertilize the Hindu rope plant.
-Water-soluble fertilizer diluted to one-half the strength is recommended every two months.
+It is recommended to use water-soluble fertilizer at half strength every two months.
 Choose a balanced, all-purpose fertilizer or one that contains high potassium content.

 Pruning